Pebble minimization: the last theorems: Proof of

 \begin{theorem}[{\cite[section 3]{bojanczyk2022growth}}] For all $k \ge 1$, the function $\zebraK{k}$ is such that $|\zebraK{k}(u)| = \bigO(|u|^2)$.
 Furthermore, it can be computed by a \kl{$(2k{+}1)$-pebble transducer} but not by a \kl{$2k$-pebble transducer}. \end{theorem}

 As a consequence, $\zebraK{k}$ cannot be computed by a \kl{last-last $2k$-pebble transducer}.
-To show \cref{the:fail-last-last}, we only need to justify that $\zebraK{k}$ can be computed by \kl{last-last $(2k{+}1)$-pebble transducer}.
+To show \cref{the:fail-last-last}, it is thus sufficient for us to justify that $\zebraK{k}$ can be computed by \kl{last-last $(2k{+}1)$-pebble transducer}.
 This is indeed the case: it uses its $2k$ first layers to describe the nested loops on $i_1, j_1, i_2,j_2, \dots, i_k, j_k$ and the last one to range over the labels of the tuple of leaves and output them (see \cref{algo:zebra}).
 The key observation is that it only needs to see the two last loop indexes, since this information is sufficient to find their children.